zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

-* You cannot create a new batch job if a *batch* with unfinished *tests* already exists for this *api user*.
+* You cannot create a new batch job if a *batch* with unfinished *tests* already exists for this *username*.
 * If the given `profile` is not among the [available profiles][Profile sections], a user error is returned, see the [profile name section][profile name].

-Trying to add a batch when a batch is still running for the current user:
+Trying to add a batch when a batch is still running for the *username* in the
+request:
 ```json
 {
   "jsonrpc": "2.0",